-- Visible from public areas
+- · Visible from public areas

-- Boundaries too low & flimsy
+- · Boundaries too low & flimsy

 - Too small

-- Open to weather and gulls
+- · Open to weather and gulls

 - Poorly managed

 - Not secure

 - Poorly related to properties

-- Bin Storage Good, Poundbury, Dorset.

-- Well integrated and not visible from public areas,

-- Durable

-- Correctly sized

-- Accessible

-- Level access

-- 4.78 Services and utilities include the network of cables, pipes, ducts, sewers and drains and their associated pumps, transformers, access chamber covers, inlets and outlets that serve to provide gas, water, electricity, communication lines (telephone, broadband), waste water and surface water.
+- 4.77 Services and utilities include the network of cables, pipes, ducts, sewers and drains and their associated pumps, transformers, access chamber covers, inlets and outlets that serve to provide gas, water, electricity, communication lines (telephone, broadband), waste water and surface water.
 When surface infrastructure associated with these networks is located and designed to sensitively integrate with their surroundings, it can become hardly noticeable.
 However, poorly designed or inappropriately located services and utilities networks, and their associated infrastructure, can have a harmful effect on the character and appearance of a building or area.

-- 4.79 For example, manhole covers that straddle a grass verge and hard surfaced pavement appear awkward and unsightly; white meters situated on the front elevations of brick buildings draw unwanted attention to themselves; utilities networks that conflict with tree or other planting can harm the healthy growth of trees and plants; poorly located and badly designed sub-stations or similar buildings can significantly detract from a well-designed streetscene or open space; and utilities strips that are not designed to contribute to the function and design of the street can appear alien and out of place.
+- 4.78 For example, manhole covers that straddle a grass verge and hard surfaced pavement appear awkward and unsightly; white meters situated on the front elevations of brick buildings draw unwanted attention to themselves; utilities networks that conflict with tree or other planting can harm the healthy growth of trees and plants; poorly located and badly designed sub-stations or similar buildings can significantly detract from a well-designed streetscene or open space; and utilities strips that are not designed to contribute to the function and design of the street can appear alien and out of place.